 The Study Abroad Refund Policy details out the process for withdrawal.

 The students' primary housing will be with homestay families, who will provide students with a room of their own and 3 meals a day.
 No more than one native English-speaking student will be placed in a home.
 Students will fill out a form indicating their preference of type of family as well as any allergies or dietary restrictions.

-While doing fieldwork in the countryside, student housing will be in hotels or pensions.
+While doing fieldwork in the countryside, student housing will be in hotels, hostels or pensions.